gurmeetsingh01/flux/README.md

-This is frr project of Garvit singla 2410991145
+This is fee project of Garvit singla 2410991145